fusonic/dotnet-extensions/README.md

 The project on Github.com is updated on a daily basis, but does not include any issues managed at Gitlab.
 However, we are happily accepting issues and pull requests on Github as well!
 Feel free to open an issue or merge request.
 If we see broader community engagement in the future, we may consider switching our primary development to Github.

-Latest Fusonic extensions supports the platforms:
+Latest Fusonic Extensions supports the platforms:

 * .NET 5.0 and up.